Continuous Transmission of Spatially-Coupled LDPC Code Chains: CC transmission for SC-RA and SC-ARJA code chains

 A possible method to overcome this problem is to use more than one chain per layer, as illustrated in Fig. \ref{CCRA} for $\J=2$, which uses two chains per layer to protect one chain in the layer above.
 Two $\mathcal{C}_{\text{RA}}(6,L)$ code chains per layer can provide up to 60 additional edges.
 If we increase the degrees of the repetition variable nodes from $6$ to $18$ in five consecutive positions (maintaining the degree $2$ accumulator variable nodes), we compute a region threshold $\epsilon^*_{\floor{L/2},\floor{L/2}+4}=0.493$, again not quite matching the $\mathcal{C}_{\text{RA}}(6,L)$ threshold.
 Following this approach, a third chain per layer would be necessary to further improve the region threshold above this value.
 As previously discussed, however, two chains per layer reduces the ratio of the number of strongly protected chains to the total number of chains, which for the CC structure in Fig. \ref{CCRA} tends to $\nu=1/2$ as $\J$ increases.
 If a third chain per layer is used, this would reduce the ratio to $\nu=1/3$ as $\J$ increases.

 Alternatively, a different approach is to design the CC structure using a modified $\mathcal{C}_{\text{RA}}(6,L)$ code chain with a slightly larger rate loss and, consequently, a code chain that possesses stronger end terminations.
 An example is shown for the $\mathcal{C}_{\text{RA}}(6,L)$ ensemble in Fig. \ref{CCRAlow}, where we show the protograph of a CC structure with $\J=3$ layers and a single chain per layer.
+Note that the accumulator variable nodes in two consecutive positions at both ends have been removed and that the corresponding edges are reconnected to repetition variable nodes in the above layer, thereby decreasing the code rate of the chains in the lower layers.
 All chains have length $L=7$, but the chains in the second and third layers, and in any possible lower layers, have slightly lower design rate than the $\mathcal{C}_{\text{RA}}(6,L)$ code chain.
-Note that the accumulator variable nodes in two consecutive positions at both ends have been removed and that the corresponding edges are reconnected to repetition variable nodes in the above layer.
 In this CC structure, robust regions in the middle of each layer are created using only $8$ edges from the chain in the layer below, resulting in a region threshold $\epsilon^*_{\floor{L/2},\floor{L/2}+3}=0.498$, larger than the threshold $\epsilon^*$ of the modified $\mathcal{C}_{RA}(6,L)$ ensemble, which is roughly equal to that of the $\mathcal{C}_{RA}(6,L)$ ensemble, i.e., $\epsilon^*\approx 0.4934$.

 Designing a CC structure for the $\mathcal{C}_{\text{ARJA}}(L)$ code ensemble follows a similar procedure, and robust intermediate connections can be achieved either by using more than one chain per layer to obtain the necessary additional edges or by slightly decreasing the rate of the code chain.
 Indeed, for the $\mathcal{C}_{\text{ARJA}}(L)$ code ensemble, a moderate increase in the rate loss is less of a factor since it possesses the smallest rate loss compared to the other SC-LDPC code ensembles considered (see Table \ref{tab}).
 In Fig. \ref{CCARJA2}, we show the CC protograph for $\J=2$ layers with a modified lower-rate $\mathcal{C}_{\text{ARJA}}(L)$ code chain in each layer.
 In the figure, to improve readability, variable nodes with the same letter represent the same variable node, whose degree is the sum of the individual degrees.
 For example, node $a$ has degree 12, node $b$ has degree $9$, and node $c$ has degree $6$.
 Recall also that dashed variable nodes indicate punctured symbols.